onyxpoint/reveal.js/README.md

-h2.
-Customization of Reveal.js
+## Customization of Reveal.js

-"Reveal.js":http://lab.hakim.se/reveal-js is a simple HTML framework for creating beautiful and easy to do presentations in HTML5 developed by "Hakim El Hattab":https://github.com/hakimel (thanks you very much, guy!, really good work!)
+[Reveal.js](http://lab.hakim.se/reveal-js) is a simple HTML framework for creating beautiful and easy to do presentations in HTML5 developed by [Hakim El Hattab](https://github.com/hakimel) (thanks you very much, guy!, really good work!)

-This project is a customization of "Reveal.js":http://lab.hakim.se/reveal-js for my own purposes, right now creating presentations for online video courses made for "Tegnix learning platform":https://aula.tegnix.com/.
+This project is a customization of [Reveal.js](http://lab.hakim.se/reveal-js) for my own purposes, right now creating presentations for online video courses made for [Tegnix learning platform](https://aula.tegnix.com.)

-The original Github repository is "here":https://github.com/hakimel/reveal.js, go there for the original README file with an explanation of how to use it.
+The original Github repository is [here](https://github.com/hakimel/reveal.js), go there for the original README file with an explanation of how to use it.

 The following modifications are done:
 * Added JQuery library